A Guide to Trusts: Everything You Need to Know

 Pro Tip:

-Pro Tip: QTIP is frequently used in the event of a second or third marriage, in which case there may be ex-spouses or children of ex-spouses for whom you would like to leave the remaining funds.
+Pro Tip: QTIP is frequently used in the event of a second or third marriage, when there may be ex-spouses or children of ex-spouses for whom you would like to leave the remaining funds.

 Testamentary Trust

-Testamentary trusts are outlined in wills, ensuring funds go through the standard court process before distribution.
-That means a testamentary trust will also be subject to court costs, fees, and transfer taxes, and the trust can be subject to court supervision even after the funds have been distributed.
+Testamentary trusts are outlined in wills and go through the court process before distribution.
+That means a testamentary trust will also be subject to court costs, fees and transfer taxes.
+Testamentary trusts are always subject to probate and may require ongoing court supervision.

 How to Choose the Right Trust for You